gladysum-zz/developer-tips/react-redux-connect.md

    }
 })
 ```
-Finally, to pass down store data and methods to a component, use the **connect** function:
+Finally, to pass down store data and functions to a component, use the **connect** function:
 ```
 connect(mapStateToProps, mapDispatchToProps)(ComponentName)
 ```
 IMPORTANT!
-The connect function's arguments must be in a specific order: **mapStateToProps must come before mapDispatchToProps** in order for the connect function to work.
+The connect function's arguments must be in a specific order: **mapStateToProps must come before mapDispatchToProps** in order for the connect() function to work.

 **EXAMPLE**